AdityaGupta030697/Algorithms-and-Data-Structures-in-Java/README.md

 # Algorithms-and-Data-Structures-in-Java
-Solution for Data Structure and Algorithms problems in Java
+Solution for Data Structure and Algorithm problems in Java